ldeecke/mn-torch/README.md

 By setting `--mn init`, only the initial BN is replaced with MN.
 Early on in the network the amount of variation is arguably highest, and the runtime increase from replacing a single BN unit is tiny.

 In `jobs/init` we include a trial for this alternative setup.
-We replaced the initial BN in a ResNet20 with MN and four modes on CIFAR10, obtaining a test error of **7.73%**.
+We replaced the initial BN in a ResNet20 with MN and two modes on CIFAR10, obtaining a test error of **7.73%**.

 ## Reference